digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.alecabec.2023.05.10.md

 ## Done

 ## Notes
 Yesterday, we collected plant at JBN with Emmanuel.

-The plant with a cross are the one we did collect :
+The plant with a cross are the one we collected :

 - [X] Clematis alpina (L.) Mill.
 - [X] Clematis tangutica (Maxim.)
 Korsh.